 Managing debt can be stressful, especially if it comes with a high interest rate.
 If you’re struggling, consolidating credit card debt might be one way to simplify and lower your payments.

 If you’re making multiple credit card payments each month, you might be able to combine them into one monthly payment by using a loan or a balance transfer.
 Typically, you’ll want to transfer your balance to a loan or credit card with a lower interest rate.
-Some credit cards even offer 0% introductory rates to start, but that rate only lasts for a limited time.
+Some credit cards even offer 0% introductory rates to start, but those rates only last for a limited time.

 But as the CFPB notes, credit card debt consolidation won’t eliminate your debt.
 And depending on the terms of the balance transfer, there’s a chance you could end up paying more in the end because of fees, interest and other factors.

-According to the CFPB, if you’re in the middle of applying for a mortgage or other loan, you might want to think about waiting to apply for a credit card.
+According to the CFPB, if you’re in the middle of applying for a mortgage or car loan, you might want to think about waiting to apply for a credit card.
 But everyone’s situation is different.
-And a qualified financial adviser can help you figure out if you should wait to apply for a credit card.
+A qualified financial adviser can help you figure out if you should wait to apply for a credit card.

 When you apply for any kind of loan, the lender will likely look at your credit report and score to determine whether to approve your application and what interest rate to offer you.